tbrandenburg/garmin_hello_world/README.md

 ## Next Steps

-After running the Hello World app:
+After playing a few rounds:

-1. Modify the message in `resources/strings/strings.xml`
+1. Tweak physics constants in `source/views/MainView.mc` to change the game's difficulty.
-2. Update the UI in `source/views/MainView.mc`
+2. Replace the simple graphics with sprite sheets or vector art using the `resources/drawables/` folder.
-3. Add new features by extending the delegate and view classes
+3. Expand the game loop with bonus pickups, high score persistence, or vibration feedback in `MainDelegate.mc`.
-4. Read WARP.md for comprehensive development guidance
+4. Read WARP.md for comprehensive development guidance.

 ## Resources